roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

  'Of course its normal.
 It's lovely!
 They come in all shapes and sizes you know,' Elizabeth assured her.

  'Play with mine, and watch how it puffs up,' Elizabeth ordered, while holding the mirror.
-Report_Story #3